Solar Works on the Roof, Ground, or Far Afield

 ReVision Energy’s approach to Community Solar Farms, or CSFs, is a member-ownership model that follows the concept of community supported agriculture (CSAs).
 Rather than building the solar array on site at their own home (growing a garden), a CSF shareholder invests in a solar project somewhere offsite (at the solar ‘Farm’).
-A certain minimum number of people are needed to make the farm possible—in Maine, there is a current arbitrary cap of 10 participants—and when the project is built, each shareholder gets the benefit of an amount of solar production relative to their percentage of ownership in the Farm.
+Thanks to recent pro-solar legislation in Maine, solar farms can have 100+ members, where each member receives a share of solar production from the total array relative to their percentage of ownership in the Farm.

 Billing-wise, a CSF share works identically to having solar production at your home.
 100% of the solar electricity generated by the solar farm is sent back to the grid.
 Each shareholder gets a credit—based on their percentage share—that is automatically applied to their utility account, which can accumulate for up to a year and be used for any electric load, whether that be heating water, heating the home, or powering an electric car.